mac-a-r0ni/liveslak/README.txt

     * dnsmasq providing DNS, DHCP and BOOTP;
     * NFS and RPC daemons;
   * The script will detect if you have an outside network connection on another interface and will enable IP forwarding if needed, so that the PXE clients will also have network access.
+  * The script can optionally setup NAT routing - masquerading the PXE clients from the outside world - if regular IP packet forwarding is not making the outside network accessible to PXE clients.
   * The Live OS booted via pxelinux is configured with additional boot parameters: <code>
 nfsroot=<server_ip_address>:/mnt/livemedia
 luksvol=